The next wave of dining destinations have opened their doors in Darling Square’s dynamic food, drink and lifestyle precinct.

 Connecting Darling Harbour with Chinatown, Haymarket and Ultimo is Darling Square, the new precinct set to get a whole lot busier in the wake of recent developments.
 First we were gifted Steam Mill Lane back in early 2018, and now an impressive 29 retailers are opening their doors as part of the government’s mission to revitalise Darling Harbour.

-There’s Hopper Kadé serving up hawker-style food inspired by the streets of Colombo.
+These new spots join an already thriving dining precinct at Darling Square.
+Here you’ll find Hopper Kadé serving up hawker-style food inspired by the streets of Colombo.
 Newcomer Pasta Wafu is challenging the traditional pasta game with miso bolognese, while Boque by Tapavino can be found dishing up ham baguettes for breakfast followed by tapas, charcuterie and vino in the latter half of the day.

 Lovers of Andy Bowdy’s iconic cakes and pastries in Enmore are set to swoon over Saga Lyte.
 Dubbed the ‘little sister’ to the original café, you’ll find a mix of old favourites and new pastry flavours.
 Following the Insta-worthy theme, there’s also Bubble Nini’s natural bubble teas.